Zunaid Moti Biography: Age, Wife, Net Worth, Businesses, Cars -Pindula

 Business Career

-He started FutureFin, which provided finance for people wanting to buy high-end luxury cars.[3]
+He started FinFuture, which provided finance for people wanting to buy high-end luxury cars.[3]
+In 2008, FinFuture was denied a licence to provide financial services because it failed to meet the “fit and proper” requirements.[6]

+Moti first entered into mining in South Africa through Kilken Platinum, a processing plant and joint venture with Anglo Platinum, which Moti said processes 600,000t a month.
+The plant is held through Andulela Holdings, a JSE-listed company of which the Moti Group is the majority shareholder.

+Also under Andulela was a roofing factory in Vereeniging that could not compete with Chinese imports, so he closed it down and reopened it in Zimbabwe.
+Moti said he reopened the company in Zimbabwe because Emmerson Mnangagwa's government gave him a protection policy for 10 years.
+It meant that any rival company looking to import roofing into Zimbabwe had to pay a “duty”.[7]

 Controversies